Keyword research tools Magnifying glass focuses on a dictionary page.

 1. Connect Google Search Console (free).

-2. Enter niche site like a crochet blog.
+2. Enter a niche site like a crochet blog.

-3. Get scored opportunities: “Crochet graphgan patterns” with 80% win rate.
+3. Get scored opportunities: “Crochet graphgan patterns” with an 80% win rate.

-**Designer Hack**: Target weakening pages on Dribbble-inspired sites for “motion graphics portfolio ideas.” $29/month starter plan.
+Target pages that are weak on Dribbble-inspired sites for “motion graphics portfolio ideas”. $29/month starter plan.

 Usage Breakdown: